 Hmmm, that’s odd.
-Looking in the mirror it looks like I’m still an ordinary marketing guy.
+Looking in the mirror it appears as though I’m still an ordinary marketing guy.
 No cape, no super-strength and no ability to fly.
 Disappointing, but true.

 Where to start

 Gather together a group of team members from a diverse cross-section of your company.
 This will help to ensure that you don’t get a one-sided opinion about what the company stands for as a whole and where it plans to head in the future.
-The CEO or owner should lead these conversations, but they should listen carefully to what their team has to say.

 Take your time and jot down all ideas that pop up during a brainstorming session, or better yet, a bunch of brainstorming sessions.
 Find out what out of all that you discussed most closely embodies who the company is and where it plans to go.